UPDATED AUGUST 2020 (ORIGINALLY POSTED JULY 2019)

 You can find more information on the Fair Trading games of chance trade promotion lottery website for NSW.

-Applying for a game of chance permit in NSW is pretty straight forward as long as you have an ABN and a clear set of terms and conditions.
+Applying for a game of chance permit in NSW has never been easier, thanks to the 2020 changes and a rebooted application process.
 If you need help with getting your competition legal, we offer a T&Cs, Rules and Licence package which gives you a comprehensive set of lawyer-written terms and conditions, social media platform rule compliance check and NSW licence application service.